avl/noatun/docs/docs.md

 When data is read (while building the materialized view), a read dependency is created between the currently materialized message, and the owner of the tracker that owns the data which was read.

-Types with the word `Opaque` in their name still have trackers, but since their data cannot be read by the `Message::apply`-methods while building the materialized view, such trackers never participate in establishing read dependencies between messages.
+Types with the word 'Opaque' in their name still have trackers, but since their data cannot be read by the `Message::apply`-methods while building the materialized view, such trackers never participate in establishing read dependencies between messages.